 Entering the house for the first time was like being transported to another century.
 There was a smell could not be described as anything other than “old lady."
 I remember clearly the realtor saying, that other people may not walk past this entrance but “I know you're creative and will see the possibilities”.

+Past the landing, we were greeted by ceilings that soared up twelve feet.
+Thick draperies of years past covered twelve foot windows.
+The walls had a matching a yellowing floral patterned wallpaper that must have been from the early sixties.
+Around the corner was with a large great room and a house that seemed to go on forever.
 This house had more than charm and history, it was a time capsule!
 An atomic treasure built in 1954, only ever lived in by one owner with the latest updates done sometime in the early eighties.
 We marveled at its quirkiness as we toured the rooms.
 Turn button switches and square bubble ceiling lights that were finished with chrome.
 (They looked like dome lights from cars.)

 The basement was another story.
 A series of bad decorating choices, it was lined with wood paneling and had been sectioned off into five rooms with little light.
 It was hot, smelling and dark, but it was poured concrete so Dennis was happy.